Back

 The image shows two equations.
 The top equation is three plus p equals negative six plus zero.
 The p on the left-hand side is red and the plus zero on the right-hand side is also red, indicating they are the result of the previous operations.
 Below the equal sign is an arrow pointing down to the bottom equation.
 The bottom equation is three plus p equals negative six.

-Next, we’ll subtract 3 from both sides of the equation:
+Next, subtract 3 from both sides of the equation:

 This image shows the bottom equation from the previous images.
 Three plus p equals negative six.
 Under the three on the left-hand side is a red negative three.
 Under the negative six on the right-hand side is another red negative three.